 On February 21, 1954, the Susan B. Anthony Chapter of the Daughters of the American Revolution was organized in Long Beach, California.
 Mrs. Opal Simpson was the organizing regent.
 Meetings in the early years were held at either the Lafayette Hotel or the Pacific Club in Long Beach.
 Today the chapter has been involved in many activities during its sixty plus years.
 One of the chapter’s favorite projects was started by member Blenn Meigs, the bingo game held every year at the Long Beach Veterans Hospital.

 Susan B. Anthony members are very active today and want you to join them.
-Please contact Regent Nancy Jo Carrier for more information about the Susan B. Anthony Chapter and the National Society of the Daughters of the American Revolution.
+Please contact Regent Kathy Massenet for more information about the Susan B. Anthony Chapter and the National Society of the Daughters of the American Revolution.